isomerpages/nhg-csdo/_cs-talent-development/NHG LKCMedicine Clinician Scientist Career Scheme.md

 </li>
 <li>
 <p>The applicant’s Department should be able to make provisions for the applicant’s
-research commitments during the CSCS award period (if awarded), and continue to facilitate his/her career pathway as a clinician-scientist beyond the CSCS award.</p>
+research commitments during the CSCS award period (if awarded) and continue to facilitate his/her career pathway as a clinician-scientist beyond the CSCS award.</p>
 <p></p>